The Best Modern Embroidery Blogs & Channels

 Shiny Happy World by Wendi Gratz

-I spent over twenty years working in the children’s book industry and the experience has left its mark on me – all my favorite artists are children’s book illustrators, I believe people are basically good, and I can’t abide beige.
-Now I live in the mountains of North Carolina where I spend my time designing sewing, quilting and embroidery patterns especially for beginners.
-I’m on a mission to teach people that anyone can sew!
+Wendi spent over twenty years working in the children’s book industry and the experience has left its mark on her – all her favorite artists are children’s book illustrators.
+Now she lives in the mountains of North Carolina where she spends her time designing sewing, quilting and embroidery patterns especially for beginners.
+She's on a mission to teach people that anyone can sew!
 Or quilt!
 Or embroider!

 Sublime Stitching by Jenny Hart